7Pikes/vagrant-serial/README.md

 ## Configuration

-There is an restriction in VertualBox that you can use only 2 serial ports.
+There is a restriction in VirtualBox that you can use only 2 serial ports.

-So the basic `Vagrantfile` would look like this:
+The basic `Vagrantfile` will look like this:

 ```ruby
 Vagrant::Config.run do |config|